GavinNL/PseudoNix/README.md

 only when the `executeTaskQueue` is called.
 This is so that the processes execute at known times within your application.

-You my have a process that takes an exceptionally long time to load and may not have a convenient way of yielding, for example, loading a large asset into memory.
+You may have a process that takes an exceptionally long time to load and may not have a convenient way of yielding, for example, loading a large asset into memory.
 You may want to load this asset in a background thread.